 - Faculty Development

-Faculty keep growing and vital when they learn more about the art and science of their craft, teaching.
-Learning about the learning process, student development, academic integrity, new pedagogies, issues facing faculty and higher education, is crucial to our effectiveness as educators.
+Faculty keep growing when they learn more about the art and science of their craft, teaching.
+Learning about the learning process, student development, academic integrity, new pedagogies, and issues facing faculty and higher education is crucial to our effectiveness as educators.
 Use this track for sessions about research on students, faculty, and higher education, or skill-development workshops.

 This year we are offering two different formats to present at the Summit.